Pig has two EXECUTION TYPES or run modes, local and Hadoop (currently called MapReduce)

 2) Map Reduce Mode

-In Map Reduce mode, pig translates queries into map reduce jobs and runs them on a hadoop cluster and cluster may be pseudo or fully distributed cluster.
+- In Map Reduce mode, pig translates queries into map reduce jobs and runs them on a Hadoop cluster and cluster may be a pseudo or fully distributed cluster.

-Pig honors the HADOOP-HOME environmental variable for finding which Hadoop client to run and pig will also use a bundled copy of the hadoop libraries.
+- Pig honors the HADOOP-HOME environmental variable for finding which Hadoop client to run and a pig will also use a bundled copy of the Hadoop libraries.

 mapped. job. tracker=local host:8021

 Once you have configured pig to connect to Hadoop cluster, you can launch pig, setting the -x option to map reduce or a map-reduce mode is default i.e. % pig grunt>